TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/33 - Micah/Micah 6/Micah 6.13.md

 ---

-Therefore I also have smitten thee with a grievous wound; I have made thee desolate because of thy sins.
+Therefore I also have struck you with a grievous wound.
+I have made you desolate because of your sins.